Marker Logo

 Circa 1800

-Photographed By Craig Swain, February 9, 2008
+Photographed by Craig Swain, February 9, 2008

 1. 8 West Main Street Marker

+Inscription.
 The dwelling located here at #8 West Main Street is significant as an early 19th century vernacular log building that was modified in the ca. 1930's with the application of a simulated Flemish bond brick veneer facade.
 It reflects the development of the first block of West Main Street, which began with the ownership of Michael Jesserong, then Conrad Crone and finally Phillip Clovinger, who seems to have developed the entire block.
 This building, along with its neighbors on either side, forms a unified street wall that embodies the history and development of Middletown.

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 39° 26.625′ N, 77° 32.741′ W. Marker is in Middletown, Maryland, in Frederick County.
-Marker is at the intersection of West Main Street / Old National Road (Alternate U.S. 40) and Church Street (State Highway 17), on the right when traveling east on West Main Street / Old National Road.
+It is at the intersection of West Main Street / Old National Road (Alternate U.S. 40) and Church Street (State Highway 17), on the right when traveling east on West Main Street / Old National Road.
 Touch for map.
 Marker is at or near this postal address: 8 West Main Street, Middletown MD 21769, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this
+At least 8 other markers are within walking distance of this marker: The Coblentz-Long Building (a few steps from this marker); Clovinger House (a few steps from this marker); Main's Ice Cream Factory (a few steps from

-Photographed By Christopher Busta-Peck, February 8, 2008
+Photographed by Christopher Busta-Peck, February 8, 2008

 2. 8 West Main - marker is on the right

-Photographed By Craig Swain, February 9, 2008
+Photographed by Craig Swain, February 9, 2008

 3. 8 West Main Street